smiling-cobra/curly-fishstick/README.md

 - Later on I decided to get rid of vue-router since in my opinion implementing post form would way cheaper and straightforward via modal window.
 Therefore, no page transitions required.

+- I've tried to utilize [vue-quill](https://vueup.github.io/vue-quill/#demo) but had to get rid of it eventually because it did not work and I was short in time.

 ## Issues

 - Issue with the tailwind CLI in version of 4.0.0.
 Had to use version 3.3.
+- Issues with usage of vue-quill.

 # Frontend Assessment Task